-COLORADO SPRINGS – A clerk at a local convenience store said she tried to fight off a robber before he made off with cash from the register, and ended up getting fired hours later.
+COLORADO SPRINGS – A clerk at a local convenience store tried to fight off a robber before he made off with cash from the register.
+Unfortunately, she ended up getting fired hours later.

 The robbery happened at the Western Convenience Store near East Platte Avenue near North Circle Drive in Colorado Springs on September 9.